 I work with Fiction writers.
 I have edited novels, short stories, a children’s chapter book, and flash fiction stories. (photos of the covers of novels I have edited that are available on Amazon are at the bottom of this post).
 Note that one of the books I’ve edited is an award winning novel.
 You may also note that I have done multiple books for several writers.

-Content editing is what most of my clients request.
+Content Editing is what I do.
 It includes editing of grammar, spelling, punctuation, word usage and style, order of wording, pacing, consistency of things like character names and descriptions.
-So, content editing covers all the technical items as well as all of the big picture things.
+So, content editing covers all the technical items in a line edit as well as all of the big picture things.
 If you write historical fiction, I will also do a basic fact check.

-My skills are in fiction writing and I like any genre except horror.
-I will NOT edit anything that has a lot of graphic violence (I understand in some instances, a scene or maybe a couple scenes may require this, but I don’t want to have to read an entire book full, or even half a book full of graphic violence), excessive profanity, explicit sexual scenes or erotica.
+My skills are in fiction writing and I will edit any genre EXCEPT horror, science fiction, LGBTQ, or erotica.
+I will NOT edit anything that has a lot of graphic violence (I understand in some instances, a scene or maybe a couple scenes may require this, but I don’t want to have to read an entire book full, or even a book half full of graphic violence).
+I also will not edit anything that contains excessive profanity and explicit sexual scenes.

 I will primarily use The Chicago Manual of Style, most current edition, The Christian Writer’s Manual of Style: 4th Edition, and Merriam-Webster’s Dictionary (online) as reference materials.

-If you would like to know more or get a quote on your work, whether full-length novel, novella, short story, or flash fiction story, email me at: email@example.com
+If you would like to know more or get a quote on your work, whether full-length novel, novella, or short story, email me at: email@example.com